Self-taught Software Developers: Why Open Source is important to us

 - Making an Objective-C library compatible with Swift.

-- Experimenting with Swift in order to create the demo project.
+- Experimenting with Swift to create the demo project.

-I believe that Open Source community makes our life easier.
-Software Developer from all over the world are collaborating to create any kind of libraries, used by millions of people.
+I believe that the Open Source community makes our life easier.
+Software Developers from all over the world are collaborating to create any kind of libraries, used by millions of people.

-Personally, I feel that Open Source community offered me a lot of things and it’s time to give something back.
+Personally, I feel that the Open-Source community offered me a lot of things and it’s time to give something back.

 Also as self-taught Software Developer, you have to keep up with the other Software Developers from all over the world.
 If you are active at Open Source community then you will be able to keep up with the best Software Developers or even better, to collaborate with them on a project.

 If you enjoyed this article check out our publication Rock n Null about mobile and technology!